A New Treatment for Arthritis – Blood Flow Restriction Training

 I’m using BFR in our clinic and seeing some great results for treating patients with arthritis, elbow, and knee injuries, as well as athletic training.

-If you want to see if you’ll benefit from this treatment, this article will explain what BFR is and who can benefit from this innovative therapy suffering from arthritis.
+If you want to see if you’ll benefit from this treatment, this article will explain what BFR is and who can benefit from this innovative therapy suffering from arthritis and if you live in the SW Florida area, consider getting physical therapy in Fort Myers or physical therapy in cape coral offices.

 The Problem With Arthritis That Makes It Hard to Treat…